nkumarcc/p02-local-gm/p02_fashion_mnist_answers.md

 11. Add one extra Conv2D layer

+We added the extra Conv2D layer after our second convolution layer, thus expanding from 20 to 30 channels.
+We didn't use max pool.
+This deteriorated our performance with default settings.
+This is not abnormal, since we have a more complex model, and the number of epochs is the same as the less complex model.
+However we observe that loss is continuously decreasing, therefore training on more epochs would definitely help our case.

 12. Remove a layer of your choice
     - In addition to the standard questions, what did you choose and why?

+We removed the FC2 from the model.
+Since we are dealing with images, removing a convolution would result in losing the shift invariance.
+Secondly, removing a fully connected layer also reduces the number of parameters significantly.
+So now our FC1 is of dimension **320 x 10**.

+This resulted in similar performance (84% on valdidation) and also the model was much faster to train.

 ### Become the ultimate Fashion-MNIST model (25 points)

 13. Create the best model you can on Fashion-MNIST based on your experience from the previous questions.